dsibinski/codejourney/README.md

 # About this repo

-This repo is used for storing examples for article written on https://codejourney.net
+This repo is used for storing examples for articles written on https://codejourney.net